monktastic/no-more-contempt/chapters/mental-illness.md

 ## FAQ

-### There are some who can be "loved out of" evil, and others who seem to use any kindness as fuel to become _more_ evil.
+### There are some who can be "loved out of" evil, and others who seem to use kindness as _fuel_ for evil.
 Surely there's a distinction here that matters?

 This is a deep and important question.
 Assuming that evil is always caused by a level of trauma that can be simply "loved" out of a person (in any conventional sense) can indeed be dangerous, and may demonstrate lack of wisdom on our part.
 It would be a mistake to lump all causes of evil into the same bucket and deal with them in the same way.
-There are levels to it.

 Nevertheless, while the methods may differ, in no case does an underlying malicious intent actually help.
-Instead, the "deeper" the evil, the easier it is to _convince_ ourselves that contempt is necessary — but this is always self-deception, as we shall soon see.
+Instead, the "deeper" the evil, the easier it is to _convince_ ourselves that it does — but this is always self-deception, as we shall soon see.
 What's actually happening is that their profound darkness is more easily (and cleverly) infecting our minds.

 ---